The Best Exercises for Pectus Excavatum

 99% of people get this step wrong when trying to fix a pot belly

 Most people who recommend core exercises for pectus excavatum recommend sit-ups, crunches and movements that involve lifting the legs, such as leg raises.
-The problem with these is that they all strongly activate the hip flexors, making them even tighter.
+The problem with these is that they all strongly activate the hip flexors, which only makes them tighter.
 This is exactly the opposite of what we want to do, and will make your pot belly and anterior pelvic tilt worse.

-I recommend weighted planks because they are one of the only ab exercises that isolate the entire core without activating the hip flexors.
+I recommend weighted planks because they are among the few ab exercises that isolate the entire core without activating the hip flexors.

 Abdominal exercises

 When doing abdominal planks, focus on pulling the belly button in whilst squeezing your glutes and holding still.
-Beginners should start with body weight only and then add weight plates on their back after achieving 30 seconds with bodyweight.
-The added weight is more effective at building stronger, thicker abs than doing high reps with bodyweight.
+Beginners should start with bodyweight only, then add weight plates on their back after achieving 30 seconds with bodyweight.
+The added weight is more effective at building stronger, thicker abs than high-rep bodyweight work.
 Most gyms have big rubber Olympic plates that fit well on your back, and I recommend using these.

 Stretching the Hip Flexors

 To get the pelvis back into a neutral position, we need to stretch the tight hip flexors.
 An effective way to do this is with a standing hip flexor stretch.
-I have personally found this stretch to be the best out of all the variations for stretching the hip flexors.
+I have personally found this stretch to be the best of all the hip flexor stretching variations.

 Begin by standing near a wall to support yourself.
 Flex your glutes and abs while rotating your pelvis into a posterior pelvis tilt.
 You should already start to feel a stretch in the hip flexors from this position.
 Now extend one foot in front of the other and slowly push your pelvis forward whilst holding the posterior pelvic tilt.
-Focus on flexing your abs while holding your pelvis locked into posterior tilt.
+Focus on flexing your abs while keeping your pelvis in posterior tilt.

 Exercises for slouched posture